slatedocs/slate/source/includes/_websocket_api.md

 </dl>

 ## MMP Trigger
-Channel provides updates when MMP is triggered.Market maker protection is available to registered market makers by default.
+Channel provides updates when MMP is triggered.
+Market maker protection is available to registered market makers by default.
 Others can reach out to support for getting access to MMP.
 More info [here](https://guides.delta.exchange/delta-exchange-user-guide/market-makers-guide/market-maker-protection).

 > MMP Trigger Sample